 It’s becoming clearer that sports betting is going to become legalized throughout the country sooner or later.
 There is no definitive timetable for online sports betting to go live in New York, but there exist a few possible scenarios that would dictate the timing of its launch.

 In 2019, legislation in support of online and mobile sports betting sponsored by Bronx Senator Joseph Addabbo Jr. was great enough that it appeared in the Senate budget, but never made it to the final state budget.

-Assemblyman Gary Pretlow has publicly joined Addabbo’s efforts to get the bill into the final budget, though New York Governor Andrew Cuomo remains opposed to online sports betting passing in the latest state budget.
+In 2020, New York Assemblyman Gary Pretlow publicly joined Addabbo’s efforts to get the bill into the final budget, but coronavirus pandemic derailed any hopes of legal online sports betting passing in the latest state budget.

-If Cuomo can be persuaded by the Assembly and Senate, those in New York could potentially begin placing online sports wagers in early 2021.
+Still, there is a path forward for those in New York to potentially begin placing online sports wagers in early 2021.